Adetunji Adeshina

-Adetunji Razaq Adeshina (born 2 December 2004) is a Nigerian footballer who plays as a midfielder for Austrian club LASK.
+Adetunji Razaq Adeshina (born 2 December 2004) is a Nigerian footballer who plays as a midfielder for NK Slaven Belupo, on loan from the Austrian Football Bundesliga club LASK.

 Club career

-Adeshina played in the FK Novi Pazar youth team before making his debut in the senior squad in the 2022–23 Serbian SuperLiga.
+Adeshina came to Europe from Real Sapphire F.C..
+He then played in the FK Novi Pazar youth team before making his debut in the senior squad in the 2022–23 Serbian SuperLiga.